ngdenterprise/neo-pet-shop-electron/README.md

 ## Building and running using N3 TestNet

-Clone this repo, change into the repo directlry and then run the `start` script using `npm`:
+Clone this repo, change into the repo directory and then run the `start` script using `npm`:

 ```
 git clone git@github.com:ngdenterprise/neo-pet-shop-electron.git
 cd neo-pet-shop-electron
+npm install
 npm run start
 ```